mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 During normal operations binlog events are not distributed to the slaves until a *COMMIT* is seen.
 The default value is off, set *transaction_safety=on* to enable the incomplete transactions detection.

+### semisync

+This parameter controls whether binlog server could ask Master server to start the Semi-Synchronous replication.
+In order to get semi-sync working the Master server must have the *rpl_semi_sync_master* plugin installed.
+The available plugin and the value of GLOBAL VARIABLE *rpl_semi_sync_master_enabled* are checked in the Master registration phase: if plugin is installed in the Master database the binlog server then requests the semi-sync option.
+Note:
+ - the network replication stream from Master has two additional bytes before each binlog event.
+ - the Semi-Sync protocol requires an acknoledge packet to be sent back to Master only when requested: the semi-sync flag will have value of 1.
+   This flag is set only if *rpl_semi_sync_master_enabled=1* in the Master, otherwise it will always have value of 0 and no ack packet is sent back.

+Please note that semi-sync replication is only related to binlog server to Master communication.

+### ssl_cert_verification_depth

+This parameter sets the maximum length of the certificate authority chain that will be accepted.
+Legal values are positive integers.
+This applies to SSL connection to master server that could be acivated either by writing options in master.ini or later via CHANGE MASTER TO.
+This parameter cannot be modified at runtime, default is 9.

 A complete example of a service entry for a binlog router service would be as follows.

 ```